Antony C. Sutton

 Antony Cyril Sutton (February 14, 1925 – June 17, 2002) was a British-American writer, researcher, economist, and professor.

 Early life and education

 Antony C. Sutton was born in London on February 14, 1925 to Edward Ceril Sutton and Marjorie Sutton, maiden name Burrett.
 The family relocated to California in 1957 with Antony and two of his siblings, and he became a U.S. citizen in 1962.

-Sutton studied at the universities of University of London, University of Göttingen, and University of California, Los Angeles, and received his D.Sc. from the University of Southampton.
+Sutton studied at the University of London, the University of Göttingen, and the University of California, Los Angeles, and received his D.Sc. from the University of Southampton.

 Career

 Sutton became an economics professor at California State University, Los Angeles.
 He had a research fellowship at Stanford University's Hoover Institution on War, Revolution, and Peace from 1968 to 1973.

 At the Hoover Institution, he wrote the study Western Technology and Soviet Economic Development (in three volumes), arguing that the West played a major role in developing the Soviet Union from its beginnings until the then-present year of 1970.
 Sutton argued that the Soviet Union's technological and manufacturing base, which was then engaged in supplying North Vietnam during the Vietnam War, was built by United States corporations and largely funded by US taxpayers.
 Steel and iron plants, the GAZ automobile factory, a Ford subsidiary in eastern Russia, and many other Soviet industrial enterprises were built with the help or technical assistance of the United States government or US corporations.
 He argued further that the Soviet Union's acquisition of MIRV technology was made possible by receiving (from US sources) machining equipment for the manufacture of precision ball bearings, necessary to mass-produce MIRV-enabled missiles.

 Ayn Rand advertised the first volume of the book for sale in The Objectivist Book Service for $9 alongside a review of the work by Robert Hessen that she published in The Objectivist.

 He contributed articles to Human Events, Review of the News, Triumph, Ordnance, The Proceedings, and other journals.

 In early 1972, U.S. Senator John Tunney received an inquiry from Sutton regarding the rumor that Zhou Enlai was involved in the murder of a family of six in the 1930s.

 In 1973, Sutton published a popularized, condensed version of the sections of the forthcoming third volume relevant to military technology called National Suicide: Military Aid to the Soviet Union.
 Sutton and his associates have claimed that Sutton was forced out of the Hoover Institution for this.
 His conclusion from his research on the issue was that the conflicts of the Cold War were “not fought to restrain communism” but were organised in order “to generate multibillion-dollar armaments contracts”, since the United States, through financing the Soviet Union “directly or indirectly, armed both sides in at least Korea and Vietnam.”

 The update to the text, The Best Enemy Money Can Buy, looked at the role of military technology transfers up to the 1980s.